Abortion Could Be Deal-Breaker In Alabama Senate Race For Many Torn GOP Voters

 Jones may have unintentionally given Moore plenty of fodder on the abortion front in a September interview on MSNBC's MTP Daily with Chuck Todd.
 "I'm not in favor of anything that is going to infringe on a woman's right and her freedom to choose," Jones said, when asked about a ban on abortion after 20 weeks.
 "Once that baby is born, I'm going to be there for that child.
 That's where I become a right-to-lifer," he added.

-Later in an interview with AL.com Jones said he "fully support[s] a woman's freedom to choose to what happens to her own body.
+Later in an interview with AL.com Jones said he "fully support[s] a woman's freedom to choose to what happens to her own body."
 He clarified that "the law for decades has been that late-term procedures are generally restricted except in the case of medical necessity.
 That's what I support.
 I don't see any changes in that."

 But Moore has seized upon the initial comments to MSNBC, with his wife, Kayla, claiming that Jones supports "full-term abortion."
 PolitiFact rated that claim as false, since there is no such thing as "full-term abortion."

 But the damage may well have been done to Jones with the remarks to MSNBC, according to Buchanan, the GOP operative, who called it a "pretty fatal mistake."
-And if Jones were anti-abortion, it might also be a very different contest, given the mounting problems for Moore.
+And if Jones were anti-abortion rights, it might also be a very different contest, given the mounting problems for Moore.

 "If [Jones] were pro-life, if he hadn't talked about it, he'd be ahead," Buchanan said.
 "If Jones were pro-life, he'd be up 10 points."